 What are Conquesting Campaigns?

 Conquesting in the context of digital advertising refers to the act of deploying an ad for a brand’s products or services in the same space as editorial content that relates to a competitor or their products.
 For example: A wine brand’s competitor might have a wine article that promotes their products placed on a wine fan blog.
 The wine brand would then have banner ads for their product placed on the same page as the article.
 However, it gets a little more complex than this.
+It is one of the best advertising techniques for those that want to advertise as their competitor.
+Food brand owners can promote their products by using food blog advertising (Ads) on digital media through food blogs.

 Understanding How Conquesting Advertising Campaigns Take Place